Mauritius Cyclone

 2. To inform the public of the existence of severe weather conditions associated with the cyclone and other environmental risks, depending on the nature and extent of the cyclone’s destruction.

-Intense cyclone Carol in 1960 and Gervaise, an intense cyclone, in 1975.
+Intense cyclone Carol in 1960 and Gervaise, a fierce cyclone, in 1975.

 • Intense Cyclone Carol in 1960